Marriage Equality Sweeps the Nation

-As marriage equality continues to make historic progress across the country, a stark reality has been brought to light: millions of LGBT Americans, including those who can legally marry, are left without reliable workplace protections.
-HRC’s inaugural State Equality Index is a comprehensive state-by-state report that provides a review of statewide laws and policies that affect LGBT people and their families.
+As marriage equality continues to make historic progress across the country, a stark reality has been brought to light: millions of LGBTQ Americans, including those who can legally marry, are left without reliable workplace protections.
+HRC’s inaugural State Equality Index is a comprehensive state-by-state report that provides a review of statewide laws and policies that affect LGBTQ people and their families.
 The SEI rates all 50 states plus Washington, D.C., in six areas and assigns the states to one of four distinct categories.

-Formerly known as Equality from State from 2004-13, the 2014 SEI reveals that although same-sex marriage is legal in 37 states and Washington, D.C., more than 111 million people - 35 percent of Americans - live in marriage states that lack explicit, fully-inclusive statewide workplace protections for LGBT people.
-Additionally, more than 206 million people – 65 percent of Americans – live in states that have no explicit statewide workplace protections for LGBT people.
+Formerly known as Equality from State from 2004-13, the 2014 SEI reveals that although same-sex marriage is legal in 37 states and Washington, D.C., more than 111 million people - 35 percent of Americans - live in marriage states that lack explicit, fully-inclusive statewide workplace protections for LGBTQ people.
+Additionally, more than 206 million people – 65 percent of Americans – live in states that have no explicit statewide workplace protections for LGBTQ people.

 Leading Through Innovation

 HRC is a leading non-profit organization in terms of technological innovation.
 Always continuing its efforts to stay at the forefront of digital marketing, HRC actively utilizes social media networks as an essential form of communication and engagement.
 HRC’s Facebook page has more than two million fans, its Twitter base has grown with more than 562,000 followers, and its Instagram platform has more than 181,000 followers and counting.
 With the implementation of Snapchat in 2014, HRC can now connect with countless members and supporters through a range of social media networks.